Røyken

-Røyken is a district and village (bygd) and a former municipality in Buskerud in Viken County, Norway.
+Røyken is a district and village (bygd) and a former municipality in Buskerud, Norway.
 In 2020 Røyken was merged with the municipalities of Hurum and Asker to form the new Asker Municipality (informally called "Greater Asker") located in the newly formed Viken county.
+Because Viken seized to exist, all of the new Asker Municipality became part of Akershus County.
 The administrative centre of the municipality is the village of Midtbygda.
 The parish of Røken was established as a municipality on 1 January 1838 (see formannskapsdistrikt).

 Oslo ATCC, the Area Control Center for the controlled airspace above Østlandet is located here.

 General information

 Name

 The municipality (originally the parish) is named after the old Røyken farm (Norse Raukvin), since the first church was built there.
 The first element is raukr which means "pile, stack; mountain" and the last element is vin which means "meadow" or "pasture".

 Coat-of-arms

 The coat-of-arms is from modern times.
 They were granted on 15 December 1967.
 The figure shows a yellow fire on a blue background.
 It was chosen as a semi-canting symbol to represent smoke (which cannot be depicted in heraldry).
 The background for the motif is a common misunderstanding of the name as røyken the definite form of røyk meaning "smoke".